gawen/WireHub/README.md

 ## Features

-- **Easy management of networks**: a network is defined by a single configuration file which lists trusted peers.
+- **Simple network description**: the minimal configuration of a network is a list of the public key, private IP and hostname for each member.

 - **Cryptographic network addresses**: the network address of a peer is - or derived from - a [Curve25519][curve25519] public key.